korcankaraokcu/PINCE/CONTRIBUTING.md

 You need to have [Qt6 Linguist](https://pkgs.org/search/?q=linguist&on=files) installed.
 If there are no available packages for your distro, install [pyqt6-tools](https://pypi.org/project/pyqt6-tools/) instead

 Follow the steps below:
-- To create a new translation file, use [compile_ts.sh](./compile_ts.sh) with the locale as the parameter, such as `sh compile.sh ja_JP`.
+- To create a new translation file, use [compile_ts.sh](./compile_ts.sh) with the locale as the parameter, such as `sh compile_ts.sh ja_JP`.
 This will create a ts file with the locale you entered.
 You can skip this step if you only want to edit already existing files
 - Edit ts files in [/i18n/ts](./i18n/ts) with the linguist and then save them.
 After saving the files, run the [compile_ts.sh](./compile_ts.sh) script.
 This script fixes inconsistencies between Qt6 Linguist and pylupdate6, also removes line information so the git history stays cleaner